StreetScout

 Where is Pelican Point (WA)?

-Pelican Point (WA) is a suburb of Western Australia, Australia.
+Pelican Point (WA) is a suburb of Western Australia, Australia, in the Bunbury local government area.

 What is the population of Pelican Point (WA)?